ganrad/aks-aspnet-sqldb-rest/README.md

     ![alt tag](./images/I-04.PNG)

     In the **Add a Docker Registry service connection** page, select **Azure Container Registry** for **Registry type** and specify **acrSvcConnection** for **Connection name**.
 In the **Azure subscription** drop down field, select your Azure subscription.
-In the **Azure container registry** field, select the ACR which you created in Section [E].
+In the **Azure container registry** field, select the ACR which you created in [Section E](#e-deploy-azure-container-registry).
 See screenshot below.

     ![alt tag](./images/I-05.PNG)

     Click **OK**.

-    Copy and save the *name* of the Azure Resource Manager Connection which was created when you deployed the *Build* pipeline in Section [F].
+    Copy and save the *name* of the Azure Resource Manager Connection which was created when you deployed the *Build* pipeline in [Section F](#f-define-and-execute-claims-api-build-pipeline-in-azure-devops-services).
 See screenshot below.
 Copy and save the value circled in yellow.
 You will need this value in the next step.

     ![alt tag](./images/I-06.PNG)